Elcarotos/Maze_Game/README.md

 - Maps/map_01.txt (map file)

-It's playable with a ps4 manette or any controller device if you modified inputs. it's scaled with you screen and keep perspective good automatically.
+It's playable with a ps4 manette or any controller device if you modified inputs.
+It's scaled with you screen and keep perspective good automatically.
+You can also easly custom the map with a txt file.